Jesus Vizcarra Calderón: Biography

-Born in Navolato, Vizcarra graduated from the Autonomous University of Sinaloa.
+Born in Culiacán, Sinaloa.
+Vizcarra graduated from the Autonomous University of Sinaloa.
 Between 20 and 42 years old, he led various business organizations, getting to chair the National Agricultural Council and served on the Executive Committee of the Business Council for 4 years.
 Between 1998 and 2002 he chaired the Mexican Association of Feedlot Cattle.

 In 1971, he began working with Sukarne, Formerly known as Viz Group, a company founded by his parents in 1969.

 In 2003, his family established Salud Digna, a nonprofit institution that has installed 33 centers for prevention and early diagnosis in Querétaro, Durango, Sinaloa, Nayarit, Coahuila, Jalisco, Sonora, Baja California, Guanajuato, Puebla, Aguascalientes, Mexico City and Los Angeles, California, the latter being the first Mexican clinic to provide these services to the Latino community.
 Today it is the most important institution of social health in Mexico, and in 2014 it will serve more than 3 million people.